-If you were born on or before 25 September 1956 you could get between £250 and £600 to help you pay your heating bills.
+If you were born before 25 September 1957 you could get between £250 and £600 to help you pay your heating bills.
 This is known as a ‘Winter Fuel Payment’.

-The amount you’ll get includes your ‘pensioner cost of living payment’.
+The amount you get includes a ‘Pensioner Cost of Living Payment’.
 This is between £150 and £300.
-You’ll only get this extra amount in winter 2022 to 2023.
-This is in addition to any Cost of Living Payment you get with your benefit or tax credits.
+You’ll get this extra amount in winter 2023 to 2024.
+This is in addition to any other Cost of Living Payments you get with your benefit or tax credits.

-If you do not get either of these, or if you live abroad, you may need to make a claim.
+If you did not get a letter but you think you’re eligible, check if you need to make a claim.

 Most eligible people were paid in November or December.
 Find out what to do if you have not been paid.

 - a Cold Weather Payment - if you get certain benefits and the temperature drops to zero degrees celsius or below for 7 days in a row

 - the Warm Home Discount - this is a £150 discount on your bills if you get Pension Credit or live in a low-income household

 - help from the Household Support Fund, if you’re eligible under your local council’s rules - check on your local council’s website